Kaysims/Grip-Club/README.md

   * ### Contact Us page:
     * Tested that the information section was responsive.
     * Tested that the contact form only allowed users to submit after completing each box.
-    * Tested that when a form is submitted, a Popup appears as expected.
+    * Tested that when a form is submitted, the thank you page appeared as expected.
-    * Checked the spelling for the Classes page.
+    * Checked the spelling for the Contact page.

   * ### Thank You page:
     * Tested that the page appeared as expected.